Patrick J. McGrath

 Patrick Joseph McGrath (/məˈɡɹɔː/ meh-GRAW; June 11, 1945 – May 7, 2023) was an Irish-born American prelate of the Roman Catholic Church.
-He served as bishop of the Diocese of San Jose in California from 1999 to 2019 and as an auxiliary bishop of the Roman Catholic Archdiocese of San Francisco from 1989 to 1998.
+He served as coadjutor bishop and bishop of the Diocese of San Jose in California from 1998 to 2019 and as an auxiliary bishop of the Roman Catholic Archdiocese of San Francisco from 1989 to 1998.

 Biography

 Early life

 Patrick McGrath was born in Dublin, Ireland, on June 11, 1945.
 He was the youngest of three sons of Patrick Joseph McGrath, Sr., and Eileen Gaule McGrath.
 For secondary school, Patrick McGrath attended Chanel College in Dublin.
 In 1964, at age 19, McGrath entered St. John's Seminary in Waterford, Ireland.
 His father died while he was in seminary.

 Priesthood

-In 1970, McGrath was ordained to the priesthood in Waterford by Michael Russell (bishop of Waterford and Lismore) for service in the Archdiocese of San Francisco.
+In 1970, McGrath was ordained to the priesthood in Waterford at the Cathedral of the Most Holy Trinity by Bishop Michael Russell for the Archdiocese of San Francisco.
 McGrath moved to San Francisco, where he was assigned as parochial vicar of St. Anne of the Sunset Parish and as a member of the archdiocesan tribunal.

-In 1974, he was sent to Rome to continue his education, earning a Doctor of Canon Law degree from the Pontifical Lateran University on June 11, 1977.
+In 1974, McGrath was sent to Rome to continue his education, earning a Doctor of Canon Law degree from the Pontifical Lateran University on June 11, 1977.
 After returning to San Francisco.
 McGrath was appointed the vice-officialis, then officialis, of the archdiocesan tribunal.
 In 1986, he became pastor, then rector of the Cathedral of St. Mary of the Assumption Parish in San Francisco.